rorsach/algorithms/README.md

-# Programming Fundamentals Practice - Algorithms
+# Programming Practice - Algorithms
 Implementing various algorithms in JavaScript.

 The implementations can be run in the browser or in node.
 They're not namespaced or organized as a library as that is not my intention with this exercise.